 For the 2020 Presidential Election- We have to petition for nearly 45,000 hand-written, verified signatures across the state by July 2020 to be on the Indiana ballot in November 2020.
 The Green Party likely won't officially nominate their Presidential candidate until July 2020, after petitions are due in Indiana.

 Senate Bill 571 progressed through the Indiana legislature to address ballot access laws for political parties in Indiana.
 This bill would have reduced the 2% threshold down to 0.5% for political parties to attain ballot access and be recognized as an official party with the state.
 It would have also redefined "major" and "minor" parties under a blanket "standard" political party.
 Former Indiana Green Party candidate, Dr. George Wolfe, testified to the Indiana Senate Elections Committee in support of this bill in January 2019.
 The bill was defeated in the state Senate on February 14, 2019, by a vote of 16-31.
 Read more here:

 Senate Bill 306 defines and permits Ranked Choice Voting in the state of Indiana.
-This legislation has not yet been heard.
+This bill never advanced in the Senate Elections Committee.